kmr-varun/kmr-varun/README.md

 <h2 align="left">Hi 👋!
-My name is Varun Kumar Bilwal and I'm a Full-Stack Web Developer, from Indore, MP. <br>Second Year at IET DAVV, Indore.</h2>
+My name is Varun Kumar Bilwal and I'm a Full-Stack Web Developer, from Indore, MP.</h2>

 ###